It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Pulled it again in chapter 58, even though Lizzie saved him.
 He doesn't want her trapped on a sinking ship rife with zombies and shinigami, even if Sebastian and him are staying on board, so he has Sebastian knock her out and give her over to her brother.

 - Arbitrary Skepticism: In chapter 86 he says people dying because of a curse is "ridiculous", despite his previous encounters with supernatural beings like demons, grim reapers, or the undead.
+And he was right, people weren't dying because of a curse but because of a inhalation of a poisonous gas made by the villagers.

 - Aristocrats Are Evil: At least extreme Good Is Not Nice, especially in the anime.